swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

 The number of `@noreturn` functions in the wild is fairly small, and all of them I can find return `Void`.
-It should be trivial to migrate existing `@noreturn` functions to use `-> NoReturn`.
+It should be trivial to migrate existing `@noreturn` functions to use `-> Never`.

 ## Alternatives considered

-### Naming `NoReturn`
+### Naming `Never`

-The best name for the standard library uninhabited type is up for debate.
+The best name for the standard library uninhabited type was a point of contention.
+Many of the names suggested by type theory literature or experience in functional programming circles are wanting:
-`NoReturn` seems to me like the name most immediately obvious to most users compared to these alternatives:

 - `Void` might have been mathematically appropriate, but alas has already been heavily confused with "unit" in C-derived circles.